markus-ro/thesis-artifacts/README.md

 This repository is an archive and, therefore, not open for contributions.

 # Acknowledgements
 I thank my supervisor, Patricia, for her guidance, encouragement, and patience while working on this thesis.
 Further, I thank all members of her group, who were always willing to help and support me if needed.
+Likewise, I would like to express my thanks to Felix, who has always been willing to offer his assistance beyond his role as the second reviewer.
 My deepest gratitude goes to Jan-Luca, Niko, and Serkis for helping proofread my thesis.
 Lastly, I thank everyone who participated in my user study or the initial pilot study.

 # References
 [1] A. Barachant, "muse-lsl-python” GitHub, 2017. https://github.com/urish/muse-lsl-python (accessed Apr.
 25, 2023).